 An experience everyone has had

 A couple of days ago I went to buy a vacuum cleaner.
 It was one of those days when you need to just buy a goddamn cleaner as soon as possible because you need one.
-And you don’t want to waste all day cruising the city in hope to find the perfect apparatus.
+And you don’t want to waste all day cruising the city in the hope of finding the perfect apparatus.

-Half of this information I could tell by reading the inscriptions on the packaging.
-The other half were left unanswered.
+Half of this information I could gather by reading the inscriptions on the packaging.
+The other half was left unavailable to me.

 Typically, I prefer salespeople who don’t jump all over me.
-But I really wouldn’t have minded to get some information here.
+But I really wouldn’t have minded getting some information here.
 Also, if I weren’t an easygoing customer, the shop wouldn’t have made a $100 deal that day.
-If I wasn’t in a hurry, I would have bought the thing online.
+If I wasn’t in a hurry and was prepared to wait for delivery, I would have bought the thing online.

 And how easy it would have been for them to educate me, sell me the cleaner (which I wanted to buy anyway, so they wouldn’t have to move a finger) AND delight me!
-A quick presentation of all the functionalities, with a demonstration (spilling a cup of coffee on a cheap carpet and sucking it up for the purpose of demonstration wouldn’t cost too much, I reckon), comparing a few different models on the spot.
-I would have got the feeling that I spent my money well.
-I would have got the impression that I was dealing with professionals who know their business and their merchandise’ worth well.
+A quick presentation of all the functionalities, with a demonstration (spilling a cup of coffee on a cheap carpet and sucking it up for the purpose of demonstration wouldn’t cost too much, I reckon), comparing a few different models on the spot… I would have gotten the feeling that I spent my money well.
+I would have gotten the impression that I was dealing with professionals who knew their business and their merchandise’s worth well.
 I would have recommended them to all the people I know.

 Which I didn’t.
 And won’t ever do.